li-lay/li-lay/README.md

 ### About Me :
 I am a first year IT student, currently studying Fullstack Web development!

+- :globe_with_meridians: I like to selfhost services and application using docker.

+- :penguin: Moved to linux since last year of highschool.

 - :zap: In my free time, I'd like to read and play video games.

 - :mailbox:How to reach me: contact@lilay.dev